How to Improve Working Memory: 10 Exercises That Work

 This requirement means that the game includes code breaking.
 Participants in the game will use memory techniques like:

-These memory systems work to exercise working memory because they involve developing codes and decoding them.
+These memorization techniques work to exercise working memory because they involve developing codes and decoding them.
 They also involve chunking and bootstrapping.

 In other words, you use memorization strategies that break things down into smaller points.
 And you bind or join together different kinds of visual and auditory information as quickly as possible.